 Easy peasy, right?
 Think again.

 Research has found that what we understand as a healthy menstrual cycle varies depending on where in the world you are.
-In the US, a healthy cycle is anywhere between 21 and 35 days, has a period lasting usually between three and seven days, and happens monthly up to two days after the last one.
+In the US, a healthy cycle is anywhere between 21 and 35 days, has a period lasting usually between three and seven days, and happens monthly, with a margin of error of up to two days.
 Any drastic variation outside these parameters prompts a visit to the doctor, but since all bodies are different, some irregularities can be perfectly normal.

 The calendar method is more than just circling a day on your calendar and then circling another 28 days later.
-To fully understand not only the method but how you can make it work for you, you first need to understand how periods work.
+To fully understand not only how to track your period on paper but how you can make it work for you, you first need to understand how your cycle works.
 It may seem like a lot, but you’ll need to trust the process.

 You can divide a menstrual cycle into two parts—the pre-ovulation stage or follicular phase, and the post-ovulation stage, or luteal phase.
 These two episodes are separated by ovulation, the main event in every cycle where the ovary releases an egg into the fallopian tube.